Why a surcharge?

 What is the surcharge?

-Tobacco users will pay a surcharge for their health plan coverage beginning January 2020.
+Tobacco users will pay a surcharge for their health plan coverage beginning July 2020.
+Plan members need to attest to their tobacco status in their RedBrick portal by May 31, 2020.
 The $25 surcharge (per person, per pay) applies to employees and spouses covered under the Einstein health plan.
 Plan members who are tobacco users can avoid a surcharge if they want to make an effort to quit.
-This means complete 3 calls with a RedBrick Quit Smoking coach.
+This means completing 3 calls with a RedBrick Quit Smoking coach.
 They can also have access to a free 90-day supply of NRT by completing a call with a CareBridge coach.
 If they are still smoking after the completion of the program, they can get extra counseling sessions if they chose, but will not incur the surcharge that year.

 How do I attest my tobacco status?